Painting Competition Returns to Evansville

 Eager Free Public Library

 Open Air Art Contest in Evansville

 They have a word for it, you know.
 In Italian they say al fresco when they dine outdoors.
 When people paint outdoors, the French say they are en Plein air, in the open air.
-The tradition of painting landscapes in the open air returns to Evansville as the Fourth Annual Theodore Robinson Plein Air Competition is held from September 23 to October 1.
+The tradition of painting landscapes in the open air returns to Evansville as the Sixth Annual Theodore Robinson Plein Air Competition is held from September 22 to October 1.
 Artists will paint in and around Evansville for a week and then present the paintings for you to see and purchase on the final day.